 Most of the big attractions are open all year long – including the castles of Edinburgh and Stirling, as well as whisky distilleries.
 During the winter, these may operate under reduced hours, but they are still available.
 For example, Crathes Castle is only opened during the weekend from November until end of March.

-Others close completely over the winter.
+Other attractions close completely over the winter.
 This includes the famous Jacobite Steam Train, if you’re a fan of Harry Potter!
 It runs between April and October only.

 From April until October is also a good period if you’re looking to travel between the Scottish islands, as ferries are more frequent and less likely to be affected by bad weather.